In 1925, long before photography was accepted

 platinum papers in favor of richer tones available in silver halide

 and doing much of their joint studio darkroom work.
-By age 17, Brett Westons work was being exhibited internationally
+By age 17, Brett Westons work was exhibited internationally

 the San Francisco Museum of Modern Art, Van Deren Coke would later

 observe, "Brett Weston was the child genius of American photography."
 Reaching the end of his life, Weston would look back and muse, "my father was my biggest fan."

 poles of contemporary photography with its technical precision,